connor2033/connor2033/README.md

 # Hi there, I'm Connor 👋

-⚡ I'm a Software Developer at J.D.
+⚡ I'm an Intermediate Software Developer at J.D.
 Power working on cutting-edge data solutions for the automotive industry!

-👩‍💻 I recently graduated with a CS degree after completing a 16-month Software Development internship at J.D.
+👩‍💻 I graduated with a CS degree after completing a 16-month Software Development internship at J.D.
 Power!

 🔭 I love working on exciting new projects like this [AR Visualization of a Neurovascular Aneurysm](https://www.youtube.com/watch?v=BPGqZ186OqE) or https://www.Checkable.ca.
 Reach out if you'd like to collaborate!